 - Interact with the members.
-Try to resolve problems before they escalate; - Be personally concerned.
-Take up a collection for members who are hospitalized or recovering from a serious illness or accidents; - Encourage members to attend meetings, seminars, and Union activities; - Identify the problem areas where the majority of complaint occur, and - When out on Union business, explain your duties to the members.
+Try to resolve problems before they escalate. - Be personally concerned.
+Take up a collection for members who are hospitalized or recovering from a serious illness or accidents. - Encourage members to attend meetings, seminars, and Union activities. - Identify the problem areas where the majority of complaint occur. - When out of the facility on Union business, explain your duties to the members.